As a landlord in Washington, there will likely come a time when you’ll have to deal with a tenant wanting to break their lease or rental agreement.

 Now, these reasons for breaking a lease are not all legally justified under the Washington landlord-tenant law.
-When they are legally justified, you cannot hold your tenant legally and/or financially responsible for breaking their lease.
-Examples of legally justified reasons include moving out due to domestic violence or due to landlord harassment.
+When they are legally justified, you must not hold your tenant legally and/or financially responsible for breaking their lease.
+Examples of legally justified reasons include moving out if they're a victim of domestic violence or due to landlord harassment.
 In both cases, all the tenant needs to do is provide you with written notice that they are moving out along with proof of their legal justification.

-In the case of reasons that aren’t legally justified, you can hold your tenant legally and/or financially responsible for breaking the lease agreement.
+In the case of reasons that aren’t legally justified, you can hold your tenant legally and/or financially responsible for early lease termination.
 Examples of this kind of situation include breaking the lease to move into their new home or moving out to get closer to their new place of work.

 Rights & Responsibilities of Tenants

 A lease or a rental agreement is a legally binding document.
 Once signed, both parties are bound by its terms.
-This means, for example, that you cannot evict your tenant from the unit before the end of the lease term unless they seriously violate the terms of the agreement.
+This means, for example, that you must not evict your tenant from the unit before the end of the lease term unless they seriously violate the terms of the lease agreement.

-Similarly, the lease agreement holds your tenant responsible for various things.
-For instance, paying rent without fail every month, whether they live on the property or not.
-This means that even in the event that the tenant breaks the lease halfway through the term, they will still be responsible for paying the entire rent amount remaining in that lease period.
+Similarly, the lease holds your tenant responsible for various things, such as having to pay rent without fail every month, whether they live on the rental property or not.
+This means that even in the event that the tenant breaks the lease halfway through the term, they will still be responsible to pay the entire rent amount remaining in that lease period.

-Legally Justified Reasons for Breaking a Lease In Washington State
+Reasons to Legally Break a Lease in Washington State

-Under the Washington state statutes, the following are legally justified reasons for breaking a lease early.
+Under the Washington law, the following are justified reasons to break a lease early.

 Reason #1: The tenant is a domestic violence victim.